go-go-golems/prescribe/ttmp/2025/12/26/002-MAKE-IT-WORK--make-it-work/reference/02-diary.md

   - `Controller.BuildGenerateDescriptionRequest()` (canonical generation inputs)
 - Updated `Controller.GenerateDescription()` to use `BuildGenerateDescriptionRequest()` (single source of truth).
 - Added unit tests in `internal/controller/controller_test.go` covering path lookup, bulk include with filters, and request building.
+- Wired `internal/tui/app` to use controller helpers:
+  - Space toggle now uses `SetFileIncludedByPath` (no UI-local scan of `ChangedFiles`)
+  - `a` selects all visible files (respects filters) + auto-saves + toast
+  - `A` unselects all visible files + auto-saves + toast
+  - filtered view remains read-only (select-all/unselect-all shows an info toast)

 ### Why
 - The current app root still does a brittle path→index scan in the UI to toggle inclusion.
 Phase 3 makes the Controller the single place that knows how to mutate files by stable path IDs.

 ### What worked
 - Controller-level unit tests now cover the “visible + included” contract, which unblocks wiring select-all/unselect-all in the TUI without UI-local hacks.
+- The new keys are visible in help (`keys.KeyMap`) and now produce immediate feedback via toasts.

 ### What didn't work
 - N/A (in progress)